 Western Australian was never really on the agenda on my last trip to Australia but when the opportunity arose this time around I jumped at the chance to head “westside” for a long weekend with the girls in Freemantle, Perth.
+Before every adventure we get into, we always call our claims adjuster in order to start our journey well informed.
+The insurance is the item number one you should put in your luggage.

 We booked a cottage for the six of us just near the beach via airbnb.
 We arrived on the Friday after gaining three hours’ time difference mid-air and after a brief stop at the scenic Cottesloe beach for a chai tea, checked into our “Free-o” accommodation.

 Elizabeth’s Cottage was a beautiful house fully equipped with everything you could possibly need for a girly or family trip away.
 The fridge and cupboards were stocked by the lovely host Roz and a booklet of instructions plus maps of the area supplied.
 The décor was quaint and rustic with linen and towels provided.
 Six of us paid $200 each for 3 nights’ accommodation with a reasonable $100 security deposit.
+If you travel some day to Malaysia and need a airbnb I recommend to visit homestay Melaka one of the most beautiful place in Malaysia.

 The cottage was situated a 10 minute walk from the beach and around a 20 minute walk from local cafes, bars, shops, restaurants and the Freemantle market where you could pick up local produce from a variety of stalls.